Cranberry Sauce

 Instructions

-• In a saucepan over medium-high heat, add the water, orange juice, and honey.
-Bring to a boil.
+• Boil the orange juice mixture.
+In a saucepan over medium-high heat, add the water, orange juice, and honey and bring to a boil.

 • Add the cranberries and give everything stir.

-• Bring the mixture back to a boil, then reduce the heat to a simmer.
+• Simmer the sauce.
+Bring the mixture back to a boil, then reduce the heat to a simmer.
 Let it simmer for 5 to 10 minutes while stirring occasionally.
 The cranberries will burst (that's what you want) and the sauce will start to thicken.

-• Turn the heat off and let it cool for 15 minutes.
+• Let it cool.
+Turn the heat off and let it cool for 15 minutes.
 Then transfer it to a container and place it in the fridge to chill and thicken up.

 Lisa’s Tips